-The CAPIT Sound Challenge
+CAPIT Sound Challenge

-Students learn to Crack the Alphabetic Code
+Ensuring All Students Crack the Alphabetic Code Before 2025

 Free to Schools, Districts, and State DOE.